zoearen/dig245-final/README.md

 Identify a topic, collect research, prepare a summary for a brainstorming session.

 1. Identify a potential topic area you would like to explore.
 It shouldn't be too specific, nor too broad.
-1. Collect related research (articles, etc.) and inspiration (links to similar projects).
+1. Collect related research (articles, etc.) and inspiration (list three similar projects with links).
 1. Identify a new skill or technology (a design method, programming pattern, or code library) you are interested to learn and could potentially use in your project.
 1. Write a 3–4 sentence summary of your topic, research, and technology.
 Address why you are drawn to this topic and why it is important we engage with it.